-BEWARD N100 supports wired connection only and can be connected to LAN or to the Internet.
-The camera can be connected directly to a computer or through a router.
+BEWARD N37210 supports wired connection only.
+The camera can be connected directly to a computer or through a router (a switch).

 A common home router has one WAN port for Internet access and four LAN ports to connect computers, IP cameras and other devices on your local network.